NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6B(A) Hyuuga cancel added
   - 1G: Untechable knockdown
   - 2G: Untechable bounce
-- 4B charged:
-  - 1G: 3x guard damage
-  - 2G: Instant guard break
-- 4B(B) high crush from 13-36
-- 2B changed to be strong on hit and block
-- 8B first hit lifts on block
-- JB has slighty adjusted launch direction and slightly more lift
-- 5A has more lift
-  - Is super cancellable in all gates
-  - Turns the opponent around on back turned
-	- 1G: Deflects projectiles
-	- 2G: Staggers
 - 6A first hit strong
   - Lifts higher
   - Direction of hit changed